GitTerraGame/sample-repo/README.md

 ## How to play

 How hard is this game?
+New PR?